Skip to content

 Objective

-Establish governance limits and monitoring for multi-agent orchestration scenarios where agents call other agents, delegate tasks, or operate in coordinated workflows, ensuring proper oversight and reducing the risk of cascade failures.
+Establish governance limits and monitoring for multi-agent orchestration scenarios where agents call other agents, delegate tasks, or operate in coordinated workflows — supporting oversight and helping reduce the risk of cascade failures, unbounded delegation, and combined model risk.

 Why This Matters for FSI